coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 **Spells:** The character gains spells from all of his or her spellcasting classes and keeps a separate spell list for each class.
-If a spell's effect is based on the class level of the caster, the player must keep track of which class's spell list the character is casting the spell from.
+If a spell’s effect is based on the class level of the caster, the player must keep track of which class’s spell list the character is casting the spell from.